 Make sure that the University of Vienna is actually able to provide you with this information.
 For example: If you are looking for a programme that we do not offer, we cannot inform you on this programme’s application procedure (e.g. Medicine).

-Please read all information on the webpages thoroughly before you contact the responsible organisation’s staff.
-Use the search function on the Teaching Affairs and Student Services website.
-If you do not get the information you are looking for, please use the respective contact form.
+Please read all information on the websites thoroughly before you contact the responsible organisation’s staff.
 There is generally a high volume of inquiries, especially short before deadlines and you may have to be patient.

 🚨 More blogposts 🚨